Opioid Electronic Prescribing

 NACDS President and CEO Steven C. Anderson, IOM, CAE, said: “Fifteen states have enacted e-prescribing legislation as part of the opioid-abuse solution, and we congratulate Arkansas for helping to lead the way on this critical issue.”

 President Trump signed into federal law in 2018—the SUPPORT for Patients and Communities Act (H.R.
 6)—which includes provisions of the NACDS-backed Every Prescription Conveyed Securely Act.
 The new federal law requires electronic prescribing for Schedule II through V controlled substances prescriptions covered under Medicare Part D to help prevent fraud, abuse and waste – with limited exceptions to ensure patient access.

 Reflective of the path toward greater use of electronic prescribing as a safeguard, NACDS was on the leading edge of working with the Drug Enforcement Administration to allow electronic prescribing of controlled substances.
 Until 2010, it was not allowed.

-NACDS’ policy recommendations to help address the opioid-abuse epidemic reflect pharmacists’ firsthand experiences on the frontlines of care, as well as extensive collaboration with law enforcement.
-In addition to e-prescribing, NACDS’ recommendations involve drug disposal, prescription drug monitoring plans, and limits on initial fills of opioid prescriptions for acute pain.
+NACDS’ policy recommendations to help address the opioid-abuse epidemic reflect pharmacists’ firsthand experiences on the frontlines of care and extensive collaboration with law enforcement.
+In addition to e-prescribing, NACDS’ recommendations involve drug disposal, prescription drug monitoring plans(PDMP), and limits on initial fills of opioid prescriptions for acute pain.

-The policy recommendations issued by NACDS are part of a strategy to improve adherence to provisions of the Controlled Substances Act which include drug disposal; patient education; security initiatives; fostering naloxone access; stopping illegal online drug-sellers and providers who dispense improperly without cross-checking State prescribing databases.
+The policy recommendations issued by NACDS are part of a strategy to improve adherence to the Controlled Substances Act provisions, including drug disposal; patient education; security initiatives; fostering naloxone access; stopping illegal online drug-sellers and providers who dispense improperly without cross-checking State prescribing databases.